y0y0l0/HHA507/Assignments/health-sqlite-lite/README.md

 P0408,1940-07-14,2025-01-20,85
 -- E) Quick data quality check: any blank codes? - this query is seeling patients with blank icd10 or CPT code on the report. no results found with these comments
--- F) top 3 common primary diagnosis for adults (age <=29) are hypertesion (I10), Type 2 diabetes (E11.9), Hypothyroidism (E03.9) - is the top 3 common primary diagnosis for patients age 29 or younger primary_icd10,n,age_years
+-- F) top 3 primary diagnosis for patients (age <=29) are hypertesion (I10), Type 2 diabetes (E11.9), Hypothyroidism (E03.9)
+-- is the top 3 most common primary diagnosis for patients age 29 or younger primary_icd10,n,age_years
 I10,20,25
 E11.9,11,25